If you’re not issuing and accepting them at your business, then you could very well be undermining your long-term success.

 People enjoy gift cards because of the convenience.
 Larger, national chains have long-realized this.
 That’s why you can walk into a 24/7 convenience store and purchase a gift to Amazon, Olive Garden, or AMC.

 Even though those aren’t unique, they’re perfect for last-minute shopping, or the times when you forget to purchase a gift.
 In order to compete with these businesses, your local business also need to offer gift cards – and not those certificates that customers have to ask for.
-Have gift cards clearly visible both in-store and your website.

 7. Reduces fraud.